nekelmitchell/adivina-la-cancion/README.md

-Adivina La Canción!
-(Guess the Song)
+# Adivina La Canción!
+(Guess the Song)🎤

 A Spanish-language music guessing game where users listen to a song clip and try to identify the correct title.
 Built to reinforce Spanish learning through music.

+## Features

-Features: Audio playback of randomized song clips.
-User input validation.
-Spanish-based UI for immersive language learning.
-Feedback for correct/incorrect guesses.
-Fun replayability with multiple tracks
+* Audio playback of randomized song clips.
+* User input validation.
+* Spanish-based UI for immersive language learning.

-Tech Stack: HTML, CSS, JavaScript
+* Feedback for correct/incorrect guesses.
+* Fun replayability with multiple tracks.

+## Language Purpose

-Language Purpose: This project was created as part of my Spanish-learning journey, using music to strengthen vocabulary and recognition skills.
+This project was created as part of my Spanish-learning journey, using music to strengthen vocabulary and recognition skills.

+## Built With

+* HTML
+* CSS
+* JavaScript

 Try it: https://nekelmitchell.github.io/adivina-la-cancion/